Department of Computer Science

 Research Group Humans, Security and Privacy

-Our research focuses on understanding the human experience when interacting with technology, investigating questions surrounding human-centered security and privacy.
+Our research focuses on understanding human experiences of security, privacy and manipulation when interacting with technology.

-Our research aims to bridge the gap between social sciences and computer science to bring a nuanced understanding of the human experience in interaction with technology.
+Our multidisciplinary research bridges the gap between social sciences and computer science to bring a nuanced understanding of human experiences with technology.
 Our objective is to foster human autonomy and control in human-technology interactions.

 Our research interests are: